tkdesign/dma/README.md

 ### About
 This web application is designed to manage and visualize sales data in an online store.
 It includes the following modules:
-- **Migration**: data migration from operational database to analytical database.
 - **Dashboard**: visual analysis of key KPIs.
 - **Reports**: create sales reports.
+- **Migration**: data migration from operational to analytical database.
 - **Users**: user registration and authorization.

 The application has two levels of authorization: